AutomataLab/JPStream/README.md

 ## Getting Started
 ### Build

-There are some requirements for building this system: cmake 3.12+ and gcc 4.8.5.
+There are some requirements for building this system: cmake `3.12+` and `gcc 4.8.5`.

 ```
 mkdir build